opalmedapps/docs/docs/install/index.md

     - Confirm the export with your password and selecting "Allow"

 The `Certificates.p12` file contains both the certificate and private key.
-To separate them, run the following we use `openssl` with the `pkcs12` command:
+To separate them, run the following using the OpenSSL `pkcs12` command:

 ```console
 # export certificate